SoorejRB/SoorejRB/README.md

 - 👋 Hi, I’m @SoorejR
-- 👀 I’m interested in python domain
+- 👀 I’m interested in python.
 - 🌱 I’m currently learning python and its framework django
-- 📫 My contact mail id is soorejrb@gmail.com
+- 📫 My mail id is soorejrb@gmail.com

 <!---
 SoorejRB/SoorejRB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.